Superficial Safety Alignment Hypothesis: Appendix: Less is More for Safety Alignment

 \subsection{Definition of Attribute Groups and Categorization Process~}

-As detailed in Section~\ref{sec:4.1}, we categorize the computational units (neurons and channels) of LLMs into four distinct groups: \textit{Exclusive Safety Units (ESU)}, \textit{Exclusive Utility Units (EUU)}, \textit{Complex Units (CU)}, and \textit{Redundant Units (RU)}.
-Exclusive Safety Units are primarily responsible for safety-related behavior, such as refusal mechanisms and detecting unsafe requests.
-Exclusive Utility Units are dedicated to general task performance, including natural language understanding, reasoning, and task-specific knowledge retrieval.
+As detailed in Section~\ref{sec:4.1}, we categorize the computational units (neurons and channels) of LLMs into four distinct groups: \textit{Safety Critical Units (SCU)}, \textit{Utility Critical Units (UCU)}, \textit{Complex Units (CU)}, and \textit{Redundant Units (RU)}.
+Safety Critical Units are primarily responsible for safety-related behavior, such as refusal mechanisms and detecting unsafe requests.
+Utility Critical Units are dedicated to general task performance, including natural language understanding, reasoning, and task-specific knowledge retrieval.
 Complex Units contribute to both safety and utility, as these attributes are intertwined at a higher level of abstraction.
 Finally, Redundant Units are not significantly involved in either safety or utility and are often characterized by low activation variance across tasks.

 To systematically assign computing units to these groups, we employ a structured pruning strategy based on the variance of activation values.
 Specifically, we calculate the variance of activations across a target dataset for each neuron or channel.
 Neurons with higher variance contribute more significantly to the model's performance on a given task, while neurons with low activation variance are considered redundant and can be pruned.
 We define two separate importance scores for each unit—$\mathbf{I_U}$ for utility-related tasks and $\mathbf{I_S}$ for safety-related tasks.
-Units with extreme values in either dimension are considered Exclusive Units (either ESU or EUU), while units with significant contributions to both dimensions are classified as Complex Units (CU).
+Units with extreme values in either dimension are considered as Safety Critical Units or Utility Critical Units (SCU or UCU), while units with significant contributions to both dimensions are classified as Complex Units (CU).

 \textbf{Datasets Used for Computing \(\mathbf{I_U}\) and \(\mathbf{I_S}\)}.
 To identify safety-critical regions in the model, we follow~\cite{wei2024assessing} to prepare two types of datasets: \textbf{safety dataset}, for attributing safety-related behaviors, and \textbf{utility dataset}, for attributing utility-related behaviors.
 Each dataset is structured in a (prompt, response) format.
 Specifically, the safety dataset is compiled using harmful instructions from \textit{AdvBench} \citep{zou2023representation}.
 We also divide \textit{AdvBench} into \textit{AdvBench\textsubscript{eval}} (100 instructions for evaluation) and \textit{AdvBench\textsubscript{attr}} (420 instructions for attribution).
 We prompt \textit{Llama2-7B-chat} with \textit{AdvBench\textsubscript{attr}}, collecting responses that refrain from following harmful instructions.
 For the utility dataset, we filter out safety-related (prompt, response) pairs using sensitive phrase matching~\citep{qi2023fine} from \textit{Alpaca-Cleaned}, a refined version of the \textit{Alpaca} dataset~\citep{taori2023stanford}.